- Home

 Treatment for advanced cancer

 The aim of treatment for advanced cancer is to control the cancer for as long as possible.
 This might mean shrinking the size of the cancer or slowing its growth for a while.
-In some cases, this may be months or years.
-If treatment is no longer controlling the cancer, the aim of treatment is to relieve the physical and emotional symptoms of cancer (palliative treatment).
+In some cases, this may be for months or years.
+If treatment is no longer controlling the cancer, the aim of treatment may be to help relieve the physical and emotional symptoms of cancer.

 Learn more about: